maxludden/supergene-v2/books/book04/md/chapter-1692.md

 But strangely, the body without a brain still wanted a piece of Han Sen. And the head itself tried to bite into Han Sen’s throat.

-“F*ck you!”
+“Fuck you!”
 Han Sen kicked the body away and rammed his fist into the brain.
 He mashed it continuously.

 Blood and juices went everywhere as the head broke.